 Whereas Rosetta Stone has taken the content they developed for adult language learners and repackaged it as a program for children to use independently, Calico Spanish Stories Online is built on child-friendly content and provides you with everything you need to facilitate and participate in the learning.

 Rosetta Stone claims, for example, that children will work independently and eventually move to “advanced” skills like discussing government.
 The American Council on the Teaching of Foreign Languages, however, argues that learners cannot achieve advanced proficiency in another language without an immersion experience in that language, such as in a study abroad program.
 In Calico Spanish, the goals of every lesson are focused on what a child wants and needs to communicate with others at levels they can achieve.

 At Calico Spanish, we believe it is a myth that an effective language learning program can have as one of its primary goals that the child work as much as possible independent of contact with other people and without any help or facilitation.

 Calico Spanish has its proverbial fingers in exactly one pie: helping young children experience Spanish in a way that enables them to communicate in the real world.
 Our curriculum developers are committed to keep the content free of error and up-to-date.
 We are continually improving and updating our programs with added features that help children learn Spanish

 Duolingo, a free mobile app, is not and has never been intended to be a stand-alone Spanish curriculum that can help children become confident speakers of Spanish.
-Calico Spanish is a research-based, comprehensive Spanish curriculum in which every tool supports a young child’s journey to bilingualism.
+Calico Spanish Stories Online is a research-based, comprehensive Spanish curriculum in which every tool supports a young child’s journey to bilingualism.

 Using the Duolingo app, children will translate and re-translate sentences and phrases.
 This translation function seems to be Duolingo’s sole approach to “teaching” language (the new Bots application is for practice).